siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 ![motor-connectors](https://farm4.staticflickr.com/3898/14606999538_19c8b88de2_b.jpg)

-The blue power light should light when the power supply is turned on.
+**VERIFY that the blue power LED is light when the power supply is turned on** (some other LEDs may also be lit)

 ##Programming
 If you have not already done so bring up the host computer and related programs